kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 The following networking options are sorted alphabetically - the order does not imply any preferential status.

-Where available, simplified / one-line installation instructions are provided here to simplify lab installations.
-For real-world and production installation, please follow the projects official documentation.
+Where available, simplified installation instructions are provided for lab environments.
+For production installations, follow the project's official documentation.

 ### ACI